Nashiko Momotsuki

-Nashiko Momotsuki (桃月なしこ, Momotsuki Nashiko) is a Japanese professional cosplayer, model, actress, and licensed practical nurse.
-She is represented by 01familia and is an exclusive model for the women's fashion magazine Bis.
-She is best known for portraying the villain Yodonna in Mashin Sentai Kiramager (2020).
+Nashiko Momotsuki (桃月なしこ, Momotsuki Nashiko) is a Japanese actress, professional cosplayer, model, and licensed practical nurse.
+She is represented by 01familia and came into prominence for portraying the character Yodonna in Mashin Sentai Kiramager (2020) and related works.

 Originally a nurse, Momotsuki was scouted by her agency in 2017 and entered the entertainment industry as a gravure model, attracting attention due to her day job.
 She was appointed an exclusive model for Bis in October 2019 and released her own photo books in 2020 and 2022.
 As an actress, she first appeared in a television drama in 2019 and appeared in Mashin Sentai Kiramager the year after, followed by appearances in several films in the franchise, as well as Garo: Versus Road (2020) and Short Program (2022).
 She is also a regular performer on the Zeroichi TV YouTube channel and has made her voice acting debut in Love After World Domination (2022).
+She was appointed tourism ambassador for her hometown of Toyohashi, Aichi Prefecture, in 2026.